 Think about how your staircase fits within your home and make sure to position it so that space is maximised upstairs and downstairs.
-Whilst some staircase designs look beautiful, they're not practical for everyday life – take time to consider whether they will encourage noise to echo through the house or pose a challenge to family life.
+While some staircase designs look beautiful, they're not practical for everyday life – take time to consider whether they will encourage noise to echo through the house or pose a challenge to family life.

-TOP TIP: Make sure you double (and triple) check measurements before investing.
+Top tip: Make sure you double (and triple) check measurements before investing.

 Choose a staircase material that suits your space

 In terms of material, timber, glass, metal and concrete finishes are equally lovely options as long as they suit the property they're intended for.
 Take time to think about the age and aesthetic of your home and opt for something that will stand the test of time.
 If you're uncertain, seek the advice of an architect.